Claude Code Plugins

 When error is deep in call stack:

-• Where does the bad value originate?
+• Where does bad value originate?

-• What called this function with bad data?
+• What called this with bad data?

-• Fix at the SOURCE, not at the symptom
+• Fix at SOURCE, not symptom

 Example: